Table of Contents

-- A user-friendly approach to data: Expanding on the point above, one of the greatest challenges for any business trying to leverage its data is the lack of technical skills as most average users feel threatened by data.
+- A user-friendly approach to data: Expanding on the point above, one of the greatest challenges for any company trying to leverage its data is the lack of technical skills, as most average users feel threatened by data.
 In fact, for decades, analytical tasks have been delegated to the IT department, leaving IT employees to collapse with work and report generation.
 With monitoring reports, this is not an issue.
 They provide a user-friendly interface that allows any type of user to generate business dashboards in a matter of minutes.
-In time, this empowers all employees to use data for their decision-making process without the need for any prior skills.
+In time, this empowers all employees to use data for their decision-making process without needing any prior skills.

-- Informed decision making: Considering that competition is getting higher by the minute, businesses that want to succeed over their peers can simply not afford to shoot in the dark when it comes to important decisions.
-A Monitoring report provides live access to your most important performance indicators so that you can support any relevant discussion on the go.
-With a monitoring dashboard, there is no need to wait days or hours to get your data or make decisions based on intuition, all the information you need will be within your reach to act on any developments as soon as they happen.
+- Informed decision-making: Considering that competition is getting higher by the minute, businesses that want to succeed over their peers can simply not afford to shoot in the dark when it comes to important decisions.
+A monitoring report provides live access to your most important indicators so that you can support any relevant discussion on the go.
+With a monitoring dashboard, there is no need to wait days or hours to get your data or make decisions based on intuition; all the information you need will be within your reach to act on any developments as soon as they happen.

-- Collaborative environment: Collaboration is key when it comes to data.
-A modern online reporting software offers the possibility to easily share your monitoring dashboards with any relevant stakeholder through different channels and formats.
+- A collaborative environment: Collaboration is key when it comes to data.
+Modern online reporting software offers the possibility to easily share your monitoring dashboards with any relevant stakeholder through different channels and formats.
 This is possible thanks to the online nature of these tools.
 Being able to share dashboards and reports enhances collaboration between the different teams by keeping them connected through the data.
 In time, this generates a cohesive culture within the business that will lead it forward from its competitors.